Brownster/ipod-dock/README.md

 ```

 If your distribution does not provide the `python3-gpod` package, running
-`install.sh` will automatically build the libgpod bindings from source.
+`install.sh` will automatically build the libgpod bindings from source and
+install build tools such as `automake`.

 Create a Python virtual environment in the project root: